jason-a-phillips/local-prompts/README.md

 # local-prompts
-Page that shows prompts locally depending on prompts clicked
+Page that shows prompts locally depending on button clicked